Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Anthony’s Key Resort: Check rates and availability

-Overwater bungalows: Bahamas
+Overwater bungalows in the Bahamas

 19) Sandals Royal Bahamian Resort